DerGuru/The-Resonant/New Chapters/Part1/P1-15_Watchers.md

 But the universe, it seemed, had other plans.

 The next day at work, Jason was filing a routine request when his terminal froze.
-Not crashed—just stopped.
+Not crashedâ€”just stopped.
 The cursor blinked.
 The fan hummed.
 But nothing responded.

 Then, a message appeared on the screen.
 Not through the interface.
 Just... text, overlaying everything: